salmasherif123/Football-App/README.md

 # YALLAKORA
-#This is an application about football playground reservation app.
+#This is an application about football playground reservation.